nesherson/obsidian-clipper/README.md

 3. Click **"Load Temporary Add-on…"**
 4. Select the `manifest.json` file inside this folder

-> For a permanent install you would package it as a signed `.xpi` file.
-> For development, temporary loading is the easiest approach.

 ### 3. Configure the extension

 Click the extension icon in the toolbar.
 Enter: